-The declaration takes effect on 1 August 2009 and expires on 31 July 2014.
+The declaration takes effect on 1 August 2014 and expires on 31 July 2019.

 Service description and definitions

-An access service for the carriage of telephone (i.e. PSTN and PSTN equivalent such as voice from ISDN) calls (i.e. voice, data over the voice band) to a POI from end-customers assigned numbers from the geographic number ranges of the Australian Numbering Plan and directly connected to the Access Provider's network.
+An access service for the carriage of telephone calls (i.e. voice, data over the voice band) to a POI from end-customers assigned numbers from the geographic number ranges of the Australian Numbering Plan and directly connected to the access provider's network.

 For the avoidance of doubt, the service also includes a service for the carriage of telephone calls from customer equipment at an end-user's premises to a POI, or potential POI, located at or associated with a local switch (being the switch closest to the end-user making the telephone call) and located on the outgoing trunk side of the switch.

-The Service as described comprises a number of different elements as follows:

-Access via Preselection, AS number ranges such as those numbers listed in POASD7 or 14xy Override code as required to achieve the objective of any-to-any connectivity

-Call Barring

-POI Location

-Forwarding a call beyond the POI of table OASD2 to OASD3 where applicable (see POIs below)

-Signalling

-CLI provision

-Provision of Switchports

-Network Conditioning

-Fault Handling

-Inter C/CSP Billing

-Restrictions on availability and others factors relating to the provision of Access are further described below.

-In accordance with the Trade Practices Act 1974 Part XIC, these elements:

-- may not be available from all APs - may have restrictions in their availability

-Availability

-The availability of the services may vary depending on the geographic and technical capability of the AP's network at the time at which a request for the service is made or the service is delivered.

-The AP will make available to ASs documents describing the availability of this service on its network.
-See Services & Interconnection hand over arrangements below.

 Channel Capacity

 The service will establish a connection for the purposes of voice communication with the standard bandwidth of 3.1kHz.